 Changes in size and scale are factors useful in helping to predict and describe a material’s behaviour.
 For example, the smaller something is, the larger its surface area (the amount of surface an object has) when compared to its volume, so a nanoscale object, which is very small in at least one dimension, will have a vastly increased ratio of surface area to volume.
 The magnitude of this change depends on the size and shape of the nanoscale object.
 Consider the difference between a nanofibre, which is very thin and long, and a spherical nanoparticle, which is very small and round.

 The surface area to volume ratio depends on the size and shape of an object.
-If you would like to explore how this ratio changes for different shapes and sizes, here is an activity where students model different shapes using clay and calculate the surface area to volume ratios with the aim of trying to develop a more efficient shape.
+If you would like to explore how this ratio changes for different shapes and sizes, here is an activity, Catalyst nanoparticle shapes, where students model different shapes using clay and calculate the surface area to volume ratios with the aim of trying to develop a more efficient shape.

 This high surface area to volume ratio is a very important characteristic of nanoparticles when they are being used as catalysts.
 As chemical reactions take place at the surface of a chemical or a material, the greater the surface area for the same volume, the greater the reactivity.
 So, for nanoparticles, maximising the available surface area available is important for maximising possible reactivity.